 The primary obstacle in meeting the needs of underserved communities (low-income families, seniors, homeless, etc.) is the lack of funding available to local public and private agencies.
-The economic downturn resulted in a decline in federal funding and the elimination of Redevelopment agencies and the associated tax increment/housing set-aside funding.
-It has also resulted in a decline in funding donations to local non-profits.
-This loss in revenue has not been fully overcome; however, staff can take the following actions in efforts to address the needs of the City's underserved communities, effectively:
+However, staff have identified the following actions as efforts to address the needs of the City's underserved communities effectively: